qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/rpc.rst

         </head>
     </html>

-Provided the HTML page is part of the webapp (and not loaded via file:%%*%%...), and provided that you didn't change the default mapping of the RpcServlet (''.qxrpc''), any request to http:*server/app/foo/bar.qxrpc (or anything else that ends with .qxrpc) will always be directed to the RpcServlet.
+Provided the HTML page is part of the webapp (and not loaded via file:%%*%%...), and provided that you didn't change the default mapping of the RpcServlet (``.qxrpc``), any request to http:*server/app/foo/bar.qxrpc (or anything else that ends with .qxrpc) will always be directed to the RpcServlet.
 The RpcServlet fills a structure with basic information about the server.
 It may answer with something like

 ::